ljckn13/yoga-planner/DEV_BLUEPRINT.md

 ## 📋 Project Overview

-Building a yoga flow planner with multi-canvas support, auto-save, and user authentication.
+Building a yoga planner with multi-canvas support, auto-save, and user authentication.
 Users can create, edit, and manage multiple yoga flow canvases with tldraw integration.

 ### Core Features (MVP)
 - ✅ Basic yoga pose placement with tldraw